simoncblyth/opticks/notes/issues/gx_iterate_analog.rst

 * change the logging positions to bracket calls that are taking the time
 * fix low handling fruit

-  1. CSGFoundry::inst_find_unique reduced from 20s to ~0s : it was finding uniques over all instances uneecessarily
+  1. CSGFoundry::inst_find_unique reduced from 20s to ~0s : it was finding uniques over all instances without any need
   2. IAS_Builder::CollectInstances using a map to cache the SBT offsets reduces time for all inst from 0.42s to ~0s